contiki-os/contiki/platform/stm32nucleo-spirit1/README.md

 Getting Started with Contiki for STM32 Nucleo equipped with sub-1GHz SPIRIT1 expansion boards
 =============================================================================================

-This guide explains how get started with the STM32 Nucleo and expansion boards port to Contiki.
+This guide explains how to get started with the STM32 Nucleo and expansion boards port to Contiki.

 Port Feature
 ============